Two-Spectra Theorem with Uncertainty: Holomorphic functions in spectral problems

 \ms\no The well-known asymptotics of the solutions $u_z$ and $v_z$ imply that both chains are regular.

 \ms\no It is well known that in the case of regular \Sch operators the de Branges spaces $B(E_t)$ are equal to Paley-Wiener spaces $PW_{t/\pi}$ as sets (with equivalent norms).
-Indeed, it follows from the asymptotics \eqref{asymp1} that $\mu_-$ is a sampling measure for each $PW_{t/\pi},\ 0\leq t\leq \pi$, see for instance \cite{OS}.
+Indeed, it follows from the asymptotics \eqref{asymp1} that the norm of $L^2(\mu_-)$ is equivalent to the standard norm in each $PW_{t/\pi},\ 0\leq t\leq \pi$, see for instance \cite{OS}.
 Verifying the axioms we can show that each $PW_{t/\pi}$ equipped with the $L^2(\mu_-)$-norm is a de Branges space.
 By the uniqueness of a regular de Branges chain in each $L^2$-space over a Poisson-finite measure, the new chain has to coincide with $B(E_t)$.

 \ms\no Similarly, $B(F_s)=PW_{(\pi-s)/\pi}$ as sets.
 For more on the basics of de Branges theory see \cite{dBr, Rom}.
 For the particular case of \Sch equations see \cite{Dym, Remling}.

 \ms\no One can consider the above to be a 'shortcut' definition of de Branges chains corresponding to \Sch equations, i.e., one can define $B(E_t)$ to be the Paley-Wiener space $PW_{t/\pi}$ equipped with an equivalent norm from $L^2(\mu_-)$.
 Establishing the equivalence of norms is a good exercise.
 Let us remark that the study of more general measures providing equivalent norms for the Payley-Wiener spaces is yet another deep classical problem of analysis, see for instance \cite{OS}.
 After the equivalence of norms is established, verifying the axioms is straight-forward.
 With a bit of technical work one can also verify that $E_t(z)=zu_z(t)+iu_z'(t)$ is an Hermite-Biehler function and proceed with the first definition, which leads to the same chain of spaces.